-Here is what the actual switch looks like in the neck position.
-The red arrows show which lugs have the signal moving through them.
+Here is a picture of the actual switch in the neck position.
+The red arrows show which lugs have the signal traveling through them.

-Now we are going to look at the switch in the middle position.
+Now we are going to look at the switch when it is in the middle position.
+In this position, both pickups will be on.
+The bridge pickup connects to the opposite side of the switch.